cor/nixos-config/README.md

 ## Structure

 I use NixOS inside of a OrbStack on a M3 Mac running macOS.
 In addition to this, I use nix-darwin to configure macOS with `nix-darwin`.
 Both of these setups also use Home Manager.
-These configurations share the same `modules/` and `home-modules/`.
-The `nixosConfigurations` call into the `mkNixos` function defined in `nixos.nix`.
-The `darwinConfigurations` call into the `mkDarwin` function defined in `darwin.nix`.

 ### Modules